 As a born and raised California girl who grew up in a high performing school district, I can appreciate the pressure many young adults experience.
 However, that very same pressure helped me develop the skills I needed to be successful and ultimately prepared me for the work I do today.

-By day I’m an Education Specialist, currently at my former elementary school, previously at my former high school, focusing on helping my students identify their strengths, compensate for their weaknesses and make progress in all areas of their lives.
+By day I’m a Program Specialist for Contra Costa SELPA.
+Previously I served as a Program Specialist, an Assistant Principal, and an Education Specialist, at my former elementary school and high school districts.
+I focused on helping my students identify their strengths, compensate for their weaknesses and make progress in all areas of their lives.
 I have a knack for navigating through the emotions and helping young adults achieve their goals.
 I believe that the world would be a better place if every person did what they were passionate about instead of what they thought they should be doing.

-I’m also an Adjunct Associate Professor at Saint Mary’s College in Moraga teaching classes in the Special Education department.
+I am also a Mentor for the Contra Costa County Teacher Induction Program supporting new teachers and have served an Adjunct Associate Professor at Saint Mary’s College in Moraga teaching classes in the Special Education department.

 Those who know me best will tell you that I’m ‘type A’ and famous for my organization and planning abilities.
 I believe that having a plan eliminates the anxiety that can come from stressful situations.
 The majority of problems in life can be solved with the right approach and support.
 I help young adults identify what they want to do and then help them make a plan for how to achieve their goals.